cityos-work/cityos-dev/index.md

 ----------------

-Our **social spaces are increasingly digital**, and they do not necessarily have to resemble physical spaces in appearance.
+As our **social spaces are increasingly digital**, it's only natural to call them **Digital City Spaces**, and they do not necessarily have to resemble physical spaces in appearance.
-We call them **Digital City Spaces**.

 The main component of a digital space is **the Venue**, where the attendees conduct their social interactions within the participatory and collaborative systems of the CityOS.